Visiting the Burg Eltz it was inevitable to stroll down the hills of Rhineland-Palatinate and explore.

 Matanzas is a small city next to the Varadero hotels resorts so kinda neglected by the tourists.
 I found it hypsterish and cute: there are streets falling apart typically for Cuba, the smelly river but lively river coast with bars, small restaurants and artistic shops that are more like garage shops but for Cuban standards these are the galleries.

 Our host was a nice Lady owning the casa particular where we stayed one night only.
 She was curious, helpful, offering hospitality and more.
 We slept in an improvised room with toilets barriers – not walls!
 Little privacy but we didn’t care.
 We knew what Cuba is and where we arrived.
 Except that in developed part of Europe you will not pay more than 15 EUR for this type of accommodation.
-We paid 25.
+Here we paid 25.

 However, she had a lovely house and garden for the cuban standards thanks to this room renting.
 I concluded that Cuba is changing quickly from its socialism where richer are getting richer.

-The next morning she prepared us breakfast and arranged for us the shared taxi to Havana.
+The next morning she prepared us breakfast and arranged us the shared taxi to Havana.
 Cubans don’t have internet – here and there you can go online at some hotspots but only for a while as many people use these hotspots which are 3G only.
 So no photos no videos – only quick whatsapp message to parents that we arrived safely.

 We were sharing our taxi with some two Cubans.
 The driver was particularly nuts.
 He was totally against the political system, media manipulation and demanding the private ownership.
+Me, having the problem to enter the country and being additionally interrogated why I am entering to Cuba – well, I kinda decided to keep my usual political discussed mouth shut up.
+I was still observing and not sure when is appropriate to speak.
+I intend never to offend the hosts.
+And keep myself safe.

 The highways is a two way fast road – no middle fence to divide and protect.
 Quickly I noticed that everybody goes on this highway: from 80 years old cars and trucks til’ carriageways, horses, local field workers and even unsaddled horse wandering arround.